 Parking is free, and only a short walk from the main gate.
 I repeat, parking is free.
 You did not imagine that, parking is free.
 Lets see any other major sporting venue have that as a perk.
-You could walk to the stadium from downtown if you wanted to though.
-For folks not familiar with how baseball games operate, be careful how close you park to the 3rd base foul line or make sure that you have full glass coverage.
-We haven’t seen any cars get hit, most likely due to the treeline at the edge of the stadium.
-But foul balls happen, and the 3rd base side is prime territory to pick up a souvenir of the game.
+I prefer to park near the tennis courts so that my exit time is quicker at the end of the game.

 When you walk into the park, take a moment to read some of the many plaques about the parks history.
 You may be surprised by some of the history that is here in downtown Nashua.

 Cowbells!
-There is a spectator that has sat at the back of section 103 near section 104 at every game I have been too.
-He is selling cowbells for charity.
-The cowbells are $8 and fun to ring.
+There is a spectator in section 103 near section 104 at nearly every game.
+They are selling cowbells for charity.
+The cowbells are under $10 and fun to cheer on the team with.
 Or in the case of small children great for teaching when to cheer and not to cheer during a baseball game (Note, not for the visiting team).

 It’s always a challenge taking two small kids to a public restroom, especially at a sporting event.
 Holman Stadium has two clearly marked, accessible rest rooms right on the main concourse.
 Clean, well lit, and not far from the field, so you don’t miss any of the game.